The Beggars Chorus

-The Beggars Chorus OR The Jovial Crew is an English broadside ballad from the mid-18th century.
+"The Beggars Chorus" (Roud 286, also known as "The Jovial Crew", "The Begging Song", "To the Begging", or "A-Begging We Will Go") is an English broadside ballad from the mid-18th century.
 It celebrates the life of a beggar, and treats begging as a legitimate English trade.
-Sung to the tune of A Begging We Will Go.
 Copies of the broadside can be found in the British Library, the National Library of Scotland, and the Huntington Library.

 Synopsis

 This ballad tells the story of a beggar who was born lame and has a wooden leg.
 The beggar sings of his food, his drinks, and his dog.
 He sings of going to Pimlico with his fellow beggars, where they will all have drinks with girls.
 He brags of his skills as a beggar, and his ability to evoke pity in others.
 He lives in a hollowed out tree, and wonders why anybody would be a king when a beggar's life is so good.

 Historical and Cultural Significance

 Joseph Woodfall Ebsworth attributes the song to Richard Brome, from his 1642 play, A Jovial Crew, or the Merry Beggars.
 However, the words to the song do not appear in the first printed version of the play (1652).
-However, the tune was well known before 1660, when it was used for the political ballad, Colonel John Okie's Lamentation.
+However, the tune was well known before 1660, when it was used for the political ballad, "Colonel John Okie's Lamentation."
 Ebsworth tells us that the first known printed copy of the words was published in Wit and Mirth in 1684.